crukci-bioinformatics/mga2/README.md

-It is quite common for bowtie indexes to be arranged in a directory structure that contains separate directories for each genome, alongside other files such as the FASTA files for the reference genome or indexes for other aligners.
-In this scenario, a bowtie_indexes directory can be created with links to these files created usin `ln`.
+It is quite common for bowtie indexes to be arranged in a directory structure that contains separate directories for each genome, alongside other files such as the FASTA files for the reference genome and indexes for other aligners.
+The bowtie_indexes directory can be created with links to these files created using `ln`.
 Hard links may be preferable to symbolic links when using using Docker or Singularity to ensure that the indexes are accessible within the container.

 Around 30 reference genomes are used when running MGA at CRUK CI.
 Among these are 3 collections of bacterial, viral and fungal genomes.
 Each of these